nialljmiller/summer-school-2026-labs/content/monday/lab-1.md

     ```

 **Question**: Have a look at our custom window showing the total angular momentum over time.
 Is it indeed conserved (after relaxation)?
+(You may stop the run if you are convinced.)